Wood Stove –Cost and Installation

 4. The chimney should be at least 2 feet above anything that is within 10 feet or 3 feet above the peak.

 5. Use a cap to prevent birds from entering your wood stove.
 (I should say, it will keep out most, but not all birds)

 6. The chimney should be a Double or Triple Insulated Chimney (which most contractors call HT or High Temperature).

-Stovepipe – Stove pipe is black in color and is used from the top of the wood stove until it transitions through the ceiling or wall where it will connect to your chimney pipe.
-There are two different types of stove pipe that can be used.
+Stovepipe is black in color and is used from the top of the wood stove until it transitions through the ceiling or wall where it will connect to your chimney pipe.
+There are two different types of piping that can be used.

-- Close-clearance stove pipe is a double walled stovepipe with a stainless-steel inner wall and a black painted outer wall.
-The close-clearance pipe can to be within 6" from combustibles and it does not radiate as much heat as the single wall.
+- Close-clearance stove pipe is a double walled with a stainless-steel inner wall and a black painted outer wall.
+This pipe can to be within 6" from combustibles and it does not radiate as much heat as the single wall.
 It is cooler to the touch.

 Floor Pad for your Wood Stove

-The wood stove sits on top of the floor pad and is usually made of brick, concrete or ceramic tile In addition, the floor pad must extend under the entire stove, continuing for 12” past the sides and 18” in front of any loading doors.
+The floor pad is usually made of brick, concrete or ceramic tile In addition, the floor pad must extend under the entire stove, continuing for 12” past the sides and 18” in front of any loading doors.
 Its purpose is to help to protect the surrounding area from any stray sparks or embers.

 Finally, it is important that you follow both your city code and get input from your insurance company when placing your wood stove in your home.
 It can save you time and money.
 Moreover, if you are unsure how to set up your wood stove, it is wise to get the help of a professional.